Kluzko/BlackHatNews/README.md

 # BlackHatNews
+## Why ?

-I want to create more modern versio of Hacker News site
+I want to create more modern versino of Hacker News site

 ## Tech Stack